 Macau Michelin Guide (3-1 Stars)

 18 restaurants in Macau were awarded Michelin stars in the 2021 Macau Michelin Guide, down from 20 the previous year.
-Quite sadly, it looks like the Wuhan Coronavirus claimed another victim in Tim’s Kitchen, which ceased operations earlier this year.
 As your dutiful purveyor of all things Macau, particularly in regards to the dining scene, I’m happy to say that I’ve personally tried 14 of them, but to far different results than what Michelin came up with.
 In my view, only 5 Macau restaurants truly deserve their stars: the rest are ordinary, overrated, or just plain bad and expensive.

-It also bothers me that no Portuguese restaurant made the list.
+It also bothers me that no Portuguese restaurant made the cut, which has been the case for the past decade or so.
 Perhaps Michelin doesn’t rate the food as stylish or sophisticated enough to stand beside their Chinese, French and Italian peers, but that’s just ignorance.
-The truth is that some of the best meals in town are prepared in the kitchen of a Portuguese restaurant, and their predictable exclusion from this list year after year is shortsighted and inexcusable.
+Some of the best meals in town are prepared in the kitchen of a Portuguese restaurant, and their predictable exclusion from this list year after year is both obtuse and wrong.

 In other words, forget Michelin, and just listen to the Maven.